David Clark’s Trip through the Panama Canal

 and whether pigs have wings.”

 He was not going to stop.
 I am not sure whether the other people on the boat even understood what he was doing.
 He was just an old man with a boat, and they were happy to go through the canal.
 I took over 160 digital pictures of the event.
-Not one person ask me for my email address, I collect the ones that I wished, but I felt that maybe, I was the only one who looked at it as a small piece of history.
+Not one person asked me for my email address, I collected the ones that I wished, but I felt that maybe, I was the only one who looked at it as a small piece of history.
 I want to capture all of it, I tried my best, climbing up and down, jumping and running to take pictures of everything.
 Afraid that I would miss the moment or the perfect shot.
-I wanted to get out of the boat, at the locks and run alongside to take pictures.
+I wanted to get out of the boat, at the locks, and run alongside to take pictures.
 As it turned out, I manned one corner or one line of the boat.
-I had to take pictures in between doing my line handling job.
+I had to take pictures in between doing my line-handling job.

 I think I met a hero.
 An ordinary person doing something extraordinary.